nhtt1026/Melbourne-Pedestrian-Movement-Patterns/README.md

 - **Implication**: Melbourne city planners can use **time-based interventions**.
 For example, strengthen crossing capacity and staffing around **Friday or the early-week lunchtime**, then shift to **lighting, surveillance, and night transport coordination** for **Friday late-night peaks**, instead of applying the same settings all week.

 ## Recommendations for City Planners
-### 1) Upgrade pedestrian capacity where pressure is structurally highest
-The CBD and Southbank should be prioritized for wider footpaths, kerb extensions, and additional crossing opportunities (including mid-block crossings) to reduce congestion and improve comfort during the midday peak.
-Shaded seating and weather protection will also matter because the highest demand occurs in daytime conditions.  [oai_citation:14‡21538241_Assignment2_HoangThanhTrucNguyen_Report.pdf](sediment://file_00000000119071fa9c298f18aae53a3f)

-### 2) Adjust intersection operations for Friday-night safety and flow
-The late-night Friday peak suggests a targeted safety window.
-Near nightlife and entertainment areas (e.g., Swanston Street and Flinders Street), longer pedestrian green times and “pedestrian-only crossing moments” (vehicles stopped briefly while people cross) can reduce conflict risk and speed up dispersal when crowds are leaving venues.  [oai_citation:15‡21538241_Assignment2_HoangThanhTrucNguyen_Report.pdf](sediment://file_00000000119071fa9c298f18aae53a3f)

-### 3) Use light-touch crowd guidance during known peak windows
-For Friday midday and late-night periods, introduce temporary lane markings or one-way walking guidance at busy intersections and event spaces, supported by clear wayfinding signs.
-This reduces “counter-flow friction” without relying on physical barriers, and can be scaled up during major events.  [oai_citation:16‡21538241_Assignment2_HoangThanhTrucNguyen_Report.pdf](sediment://file_00000000119071fa9c298f18aae53a3f)

-### 4) Improve accessibility and reduce micromobility conflict in the core
-In high-traffic areas, prioritize tactile paving, audible crossings, and smoother kerb transitions so mobility constraints do not become safety risks in crowded conditions.
-Pair this with slow-speed zones and clearer separation for scooters and bicycles inside the CBD to reduce pedestrian conflict points.  [oai_citation:17‡21538241_Assignment2_HoangThanhTrucNguyen_Report.pdf](sediment://file_00000000119071fa9c298f18aae53a3f)

-### 5) Turn the dashboard into a weekly operating rhythm
-Use automated pedestrian reporting to guide weekly planning decisions such as maintenance timing, event readiness, and targeted resourcing.
-Over time, the same sensor patterns can validate whether interventions are working by tracking whether peak-hour pressure is reducing at known hotspots.  [oai_citation:18‡21538241_Assignment2_HoangThanhTrucNguyen_Report.pdf](sediment://file_00000000119071fa9c298f18aae53a3f)

 ## Suggested Next Investigations
 - Pinpoint the specific sensors driving the 10PM Friday peak to confirm whether the pattern is venue-led, transport-led, or corridor-led.  [oai_citation:19‡21538241_Assignment2_HoangThanhTrucNguyen_Report.pdf](sediment://file_00000000119071fa9c298f18aae53a3f)